Lukefrotts227/astro-fastapi-template/README.md

 # astro-fastapi-template
-here is my template for an astro fastapi application
+This template is designed for building applications with an Astro frontend and a FastAPI backend.
+It comes pre-configured with React, Tailwind CSS, react-router-dom, and Axios for the Astro part, and a basic FastAPI setup.
-# Getting started
+## Getting started
-## Astro
+### Astro
 1. navigate to the my-app directory
 2. to install dependencies run `npm install`
+3. this comes setup with react, tailwind, react-router-dom and axios
+4. feel free to add more with `npx astro add ...` or `npm install ...`
-## fastapi
+### fastapi
 1. navigate to the api directory
 2. we have to get the virtual enviorment setup
 3. run `python -m venv venv` to generate the virtual enviorment
 4. to activate the enviorment we run the following command
-5. Depending on what command line you use:
+5. Depending on what command line you use run:

    bash
    ```bash